Man to sue Lawrence after he is arrested

-LAWRENCE, MA (WHDH) - A man said he is planning to sue the city of Lawrence after a controversial video showed him getting arrested.
+LAWRENCE, MA (WHDH) - A man said he is planning on suing the city of Lawrence after a controversial video showed him getting arrested.

 Police said they stopped the minivan full of people in an area known for drug dealing.
 The officer told them they were being pulled over for “motor vehicle infractions.”
 A passenger, 24-year-old Andrew McGratty, was ordered out of the minivan by the officer.
 Police said the officer noticed McGratty kept dropping his hands towards his waistband and was concerned he was armed.